uzzielperez/lhcbAIxprt/ACE_INTEGRATION_GUIDE.md

 ---

-*Transform your LHCb RAG system into an autonomous, self-improving AI assistant with ACE!* 🧠⚡
+*Transform your  RAG system into an autonomous, self-improving AI assistant with ACE!* 🧠⚡